ialbert/pyblue-central/README.md

     p.settings.query()

-Inserting the content of another file can be performed with `source("demo.py")`
+Inserting the content of another file can be performed with `source("demo.py")` Note that the `source` command can also take parameters such as `start` and `end`.
+When those are set only the region that is between the matching regular expressions will be included.

 Capturing the output of running a program would be achieved via `execute("python demo.py")`